The Tech Employee’s Ultimate Guide to Getting Started in Real Estate Investing

 While most real estate investing advice is geared to those who wish to escape their current jobs, not much has been written for those of us who love our jobs and don’t intend to quit them.

 Personally, if I quit my job, I know I would be bored out of my mind.
 I enjoy my career and have no intentions to quit, but I wanted to build a real estate portfolio that would supplement my income to achieve my financial goals and my goals to give back to the community.
 The following is my real estate investing philosophy that I use to guide my decision-making.
+By no means will my philosophy be perfect for you, but I’ve found the following advice to ring true to those of us who want to get started in real estate without wanting to end a promising career.

 I was blessed to start my real estate investing career with my father (which I talked about in BiggerPockets Podcast episode 74).
 When I started investing in 2013, the market was a much different place.
 We were just coming out of the trough of the recession so it didn’t take a rocket scientist to do well in real estate because most of the money made in real estate happens when there’s a significant distress in the market.